 About the Antarctic

-ACE is the first project of the Swiss Polar Institute, a newly created entity founded by EPFL, the Swiss Institute of Forest, Snow and Landscape research WSL, ETHZ, the University of Bern and Editions Paulsen.
-It aims to enhance international relations and collaboration between countries, as well as to spark the interest of a new generation of young scientists and explorers in polar research.
+The SPI was founded by EPFL, the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL), ETH Zurich, the University of Bern and Editions Paulsen.
+It was designed to enhance international relations and scientific collaborations and to spark the interest of a new generation of young scientists and explorers in polar research.

 The ACE partner for mobile voice and data satellite communications

 Today, scientific progress depends more than ever on collaboration between diverse scientific domains.
 Polar studies are no exception.
-For example, marine biology depends on complex mathematical models currently being developed by oceanographers.
-Meanwhile, microorganisms that play an important role in transforming the atmosphere, can help climatologists to make more accurate predictions.
+For example, marine biology depends on complex mathematical models currently being developed by oceanographers; and greater insight into the important role of microorganisms in atmospheric change can help climatologists make more accurate weather predictions.